 - Xiaomi MIBOX3 and MIBOX4

 Google says that Android TV owners who have a different device than the ones listed can still play Stadia via “experimental support.”
-Players can opt in to try out an unfinished version of Android TV support, which will vary in quality from device to device.
+Players can opt in to try out an unfinished version of

 All Stadia subscribers will have to do is download the Stadia app from the Google Play Store.
 Launching Stadia from the My Apps section on a TV will open up an opt in screen.
 Google urges users to share their feedback when the service launches to help test it out.